 The Criminal Justice (Female Genital Mutilation) Act 2012 makes it a criminal offence to remove a girl from the state to mutilate her genitals.

 Since 2011, there have been about 3,780 women living in Ireland who have undergone the mutilation.
 The level of FGM continues to increase in Ireland.
-A new European Institute for Gender Equality (EIGE) Report suggests that the number of girls at risk of FGM in Ireland is between 158 (low-risk scenario) and 1,632 (high-risk scenario).
+The 2015 European Institute for Gender Equality (EIGE) Report suggests that the number of girls at risk of FGM in Ireland is between 158 (low-risk scenario) and 1,632 (high-risk scenario).

 It is imperative that health and child protection professionals working in Ireland understand and respond to this issue.

-The stated figures for FGM prevalence and risk of FGM date from 2011, therefore it is likely that the current figures in 2016 are slightly higher.
+The stated figures for FGM prevalence and risk of FGM date from 2011, therefore it is likely that the current figure is slightly higher.
 Women and girls who have undergone this mutilation may present in various health-care settings.

 The HSE National Social Inclusion Office was involved in the production and dissemination of the second edition of Female Genital Mutilation Information for Health-Care Professionals Working in Ireland.